-The factorisation is developed in this paper using direct algebraic manipulation of the biguaternion.
-However, it is also shown that this factorisation is equivalent (in fact isomorphic) to the polar decomposition $[4, \S 4.2.10]$ or [7, §13.3-4] of linear algebra which factorises a matrix into the product of a non-negative Hermitian matrix and a unitary matrix.
-Thus if we represent the biquaternion using a $4 \times 4$ complex matrix based on the usual matrix representation of quaternions [14], then the polar decomposition of the matrix yields the matrix representation of the two factors of the biguaternion, a result which has been verified computationally using [12].
+Hermitian matrix and a unitary matrix.
+Thus if we represent the biquaternion using a $4 \times 4$ complex matrix based on the usual matrix representation of quaternions [14], then the polar decomposition of the matrix yields the matrix representation of the two factors of the biquaternion, a result which has been verified computationally using [12].
 This is why we call the decomposition/factorisation presented in this paper the polar decomposition of a complexified quaternion.
 In section 6 we discuss the existence of the decomposition for complexified octonions, which follows exactly the same reasoning and algebra, and therefore does not need to be explicit.
-We also discuss the lack of a matrix representation of the polar decomposition in the octonion case due to the lack of a matrix representation of the full octonion product.
+This is remarkable as it is well-known that there can be no matrix representation of the octonions (because octonion multiplication is not associative, whereas matrix multiplication is).

-2. Notation
+2 Notation